slbailey/Retrovue/docs/infra/bootstrap.md

 - One schedule_day → one template
 - One template → many template_blocks
 - Template blocks define `rule_json` for content selection
-- Assets with `canonical=true` are eligible for scheduling when rules match
+- Catalog entries with `canonical=true` are eligible for scheduling when rules match

 ## 6. CLI Design — The `retrovue` Command